NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Creating CSM cameras from ISIS .cub files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CSM camera files can be created from ISIS cameras follows.
+CSM camera files can be created from ISIS cameras as follows
+(except for the SAR sensor, for that see :numref:`csm_minirf_json`).

 Run the ISIS ``spiceinit`` command as::

     spiceinit from = camera.cub shape = ellipsoid